 Reference to a global model group definition.
-Elements within this model group will not be added to the Infoset and are called hidden elements.
+Elements within this model group arenot added to the Infoset and are called hidden elements.

 The model group within the model group definition may be a xs:sequence or xs:choice

 It is a Schema Definition Error if the value is the empty string.